Eleni Kyriacou

-Eleni Kyriacou (born 15 June 1980) is a Greek Cypriot fashion and costume designer who designed the costumes for the Lighting of The Olympic Flame Ceremony, first worn for The Rio 2016 Summer Olympics.
-She also exposed a decades-old culture of bullying at the Bartlett School of Architecture in London.
+Eleni Kyriacou (born 15 June 1980) is a Greek Cypriot fashion and costume designer who designed the costumes for the lighting of the Olympic Flame ceremony, first worn for the Rio 2016 Summer Olympics.
+In 2021, she also exposed a decades-old culture of bullying at the Bartlett School of Architecture in London.

 Education and career

 Kyriacou studied architecture at The Bartlett at University College London (UCL) and textile design at Central Saint Martins (CSM).
 She was an apprentice of the late Alexander McQueen.

-She is most notable for redesigning the costumes for the Lighting of The Olympic Flame Ceremony, first worn for the Rio 2016 Summer Olympics.
+She is most notable for redesigning the costumes for the lighting of the Olympic Flame ceremony, first worn for the Rio 2016 Summer Olympics.
 They were worn again for the Buenos Aires 2018 Youth Olympics, the Pyeongchang 2018 Winter Olympics, the Lausanne 2020 Youth Olympics, the Tokyo 2020 Summer Olympics and the Beijing 2022 Winter Olympics.

 The Hellenic Olympic Committee honoured her for her contribution to the Olympic Games on 1 November 2016.

 Two costumes from the ceremony are now permanently housed in the Olympic Museum in Lausanne.

 Eleni Kyriacou was profiled by Bloomberg Business as a brand that moved from London to Athens amidst the Greek financial crisis.
 She has participated in Paris Fashion Week three times and in the Athens Xclusive Designers Week.
+In October 2022, Muyiwa Oki, then president-elect of the Royal Institute of British Architects, supported Kyriacou by wearing one of her garment designs to the Stirling Prize ceremony at the RIBA.

 She is also a designer for the London Sock Company.

+Kyriacou launched her collection Old Lace, New Life on the grounds of the National Archaeological Museum of Athens as a moving performance on 7 June 2023.